QSSE2016/SvelteKit-SessionAuth-Example-Basic/README.md

 That's about it really, feel free to look at the code or even try to recreate it yourself for the best possible learning experience.
 I hope this helps someone who was confused about how auth works or how to implement it.

 _PS: In real apps your users will be able to manually log out.
 You should get rid of the corresponding session.
-In this example, manually logging out isn't implemented so I don't do that, but yeah, should be trivial to implement._
+In this example, manually logging out isn't implemented so I don't do that, but yeah, should be trivial to implement.
+**Also a bit more important, but the logic in the backend for cleaning up sessions is backwards.
+It should be ">" instead of "<" but I'm too lazy to change it.
+The overall structure is correct, but that's just a small hiccup I should probably mention.**_